just-the-docs/just-the-docs/docs/ui-components/line-nos.md

 This HTML is invalid; in particular, there are two issues:

-1. there are many missing closing tags, which produces visually garbled output
+1. there are many missing closing tags, and a superfluous `>`, which produce visually garbled output
 2. a `<table>` is placed within a `<code>` element, which is syntactically invalid HTML (but is often allowed by browsers)

 To emphasize this first difference, here is the same markup output, indented by tag: